ranyitz/aicm/tests/fixtures/preset-commands-assets/my-preset/commands/setup.md

 # Setup Command

-This command uses configuration from the preset.
+This command uses assets from the preset.

-## Configuration
+## Schema

-The configuration file is located at [config.json](../rules/config.json).
+The schema file is located at [schema.json](../assets/schema.json).

-You can also reference it inline: `../rules/config.json`
+You can also reference it inline: `../assets/schema.json`

-Or in a sentence: Check the file at ../rules/config.json for more details.
+Or in a sentence: Check the file at ../assets/schema.json for more details.